What causes Obesity – the test of time?

 What these trends have in common is a rise in food which is calorie rich but nutritionally poor (and often relatively cheap and widely available) - potentially leading to people becoming overweight but undernourished.

-Research is increasingly confirming that, although exercise has many health benefits, it is what people eat and how much which is primarily causing obesity – with factors in the early months and years of life also important.
+Research is increasingly confirming that, although exercise has many health benefits and has a part to play in controlling weight, it is what people eat and how much which is primarily causing obesity – with factors in the early months and years of life also important.

 The key points here are that: